Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 Dragon Cables

 As with all things at this level of high-end fidelity, we always pair audio gear with our flagship cable: the Silver Dragon.
-For the Rossini, I used the our top-of-the-line (TOTL) Silver Dragon Interconnect for maximum clarity and detail retrieval.
+For the Rossini, I used our top-of-the-line (TOTL) Silver Dragon Interconnect for maximum clarity and detail retrieval.
 Silver strands clarify instrument separation, increase soundstage, and find previously lost high and mid-frequency sounds.
-Transients appear more cohesive and the bass tighter for a more controlled sound.
+Transients appear more cohesive and the bass is tighter for a more controlled sound.
 The detail and clarity of the Silver Dragon make it a perfect match for classical music and other genres with many nuanced instruments.
-We also used the Silver Dragon Digital Cable, the Silver Dragon Network Cable, and the Black Dragon Power Cable.
+I also used the Silver Dragon Digital Cable, the Silver Dragon Network Cable, and the Black Dragon Power Cable

 Silver Dragon Sound Signature: The Silver Dragon is Moon Audio's original cable.
 Silver strands clarify instrument separation, increase the soundstage, and find previously lost high and mid-frequency sounds.
 Transients appear more cohesive and the bass tighter for a more controlled sound.
 The detail and clarity of the Silver Dragon make it a perfect match for classical music and other genres with many nuanced instruments.